 With experienced guidance from knowledgeable professionals, you can rest assured that you are getting the best available product for your money.
 That is where we come in!
 We will take the time to explain to you the different types of Medicare insurance plans on the market today.
 Once you have a better understanding of the various Medicare details, you will be able to make an informed decision as to which type of Medicare plan or supplemental plan best fits your needs.

 We will be happy to give you free quotes, with no obligation, when you call us.
 Did you know that no matter where or from whom you purchase a Medicare plan or supplement, the cost is exactly the same?
 That means that you can buy your Medicare plan from us for the same cost as directly from the carrier.
-We represent Blue Cross Blue Shield of Georgia, Humana, Coventry, Aetna, Mutual of Omaha and United Healthcare Medicare plans.
+We represent Blue Cross Blue Shield of Georgia, Humana, Aetna, Mutual of Omaha and United Healthcare Medicare plans, plus Part D drug plans.

 You get our years of insurance experience and our professional, personal service to answer all your questions for free!
 We will also be here for you after the sale to help service your plan should the need arise.